PratyushSharma03/Speech_Authenticator/README.md

 # 🔐 Speech Authenticator (with Custom Voice Registration)

-A Flask-based web application that enables users to **register with their name and a personalized voice passphrase**, then **log in using their voice**.
+A Flask-based web application that enables users to **register with their name and a personalized passphrase**, then **log in using their voice**.
 The app uses [OpenAI's Whisper model](https://github.com/openai/whisper) to transcribe spoken input and authenticates users by matching the transcript with the stored passphrase.

 The interface supports both **microphone input** and **file upload**, making it intuitive and secure.